Cost: $7,600, Deposit $800

 October 17: Lindani

 Today we’ll have an early breakfast before heading out to explore the wetlands of Lindani on a different hiking trail.
 Ducks will provide new life birds for many of us, with sightings of White-backed, Knob-billed, and Yellow-billed ducks, all hopeful sightings.
-We'll search for the magnificent, Long-tailed Widowbird, Long-tailed Paradise Wydah and Southern Red Bishop.
-And, for those who love flycatchers there are more than a dozen species seen here.
-The four cisticola species (Netticky, Rattling, Levaillant’s and Rufous-winged) always present fun identification challenges.
+We'll search for the magnificent Long-tailed Widowbird, Long-tailed Paradise Wydah and Southern Red Bishop.
+And, for those who love flycatchers, there are more than a dozen species found here.
+The four cisticola species (Netticky, Rattling, Levaillant’s and Rufous-winged) always present interesting identification challenges.

 This morning we’ll have one last chance for a gentle walk at Lindani.
-After lunch, we’ll head back to the capital city where we’ll spend the night back at the Oasis Signature Hotel, or similar
+After lunch, we’ll head back to the capital city where we’ll spend the night at the Oasis Signature Hotel, or similar.

 We’ll take an early morning flight to Cape Town, widely considered one of the most beautiful cities in the world.
 After checking into our hotel, we’ll have lunch before heading out for an aerial tram ride to the top of Table Mountain National Park.
-Amazing vistas, and typically strong winds and cool temperatures will be our nemesis as we photograph the view below.
-We’ll head back down in the later afternoon, giving you a few hours to shop the many fine Cape Town boutiques.
-Overnight at Blackheath Lodge.or similar.
+Amazing vistas, with typically strong winds and cool temperatures will be our nemesis as we photograph the views below.
+We’ll head back down later in the afternoon, giving you a few hours to shop the many fine Cape Town boutiques.
+Overnight at Blackheath Lodge or similar.

 African Penguin, by Steve Esbaugh, Guide